TrebledJ/trebledj.github.io/content/pages/postlike/privacy-policy.md

 - Cloudflare and jsDelivr are present on all HTML pages of our site.
 - SoundCloud embeds are only loaded on relevant pages (music pages, home page, etc.).
 - FormCarry only applies to pages containing forms (e.g. the contact form).
+- Google Cloud Platform (GCP) itself doesn't use cookies or store identity data, but our application *running on* GCP does; and that application's data belongs to {{ site.title }}, not GCP.

 ## Contact